How to Become a Notary: Essential Requirements and Training

 ADVERTISEMENT

-In many career fields, notaries are needed, including law, property, health care, and banking.
+Notaries can work independently, in partnership with businesses such as law firms, real estate agencies, or banks, or as part of a larger organization.
 For example, in this career, you can apply for administrative assistants or bank teller positions.
 If you also have other skills, the commission will make you an attractive candidate.

 How to Become a Notary: Essential Requirements and Training 1